Hanns-Martin-Schleyer-Halle: Concerts

 Depeche Mode performed at the stadium seven times: the first occasion being 2 November 1987, during their Music for the Masses Tour.
 The second was on 15 October 1990, during their World Violation Tour.
 The third was on 25 June 1993, during their Devotional Tour.
 The fourth was on 23 September 1998, during their Singles Tour.
 The fifth was on 3 October 2001, during their Exciter Tour.
 The sixth was on 9 March 2006, during their Touring the Angel.
 The seventh was on 8 November 2009, during their Tour of the Universe.
 On 11 April 2002, Irish vocal pop band Westlife held a concert for their World of Our Own Tour supporting their album World of Our Own.
 In July 2009 Elton John gave a sold-out concert in the Schleyerhalle.
 Slayer played their final European Show at the Schleyerhalle on 3 August 2019 on their farewell world tour.

 American icon Beyoncé performed three times at the venue.
 Two times as part of Destiny's Child in 2002 and 2005, and once in 2007 as a solo act during The Beyoncé Experience.

+The casts of Disney's Violetta and Soy Luna performed at the arena in 2015 and 2018, respectively, as part of their European tours, the Violetta Live International Tour and Soy Luna Live.